-EXPLAINER: What is the Nord Stream 2 pipeline?
+Explainer: What is the Nord Stream 2 pipeline?

-FRANKFURT, Germany (AP) — German Chancellor Olaf Scholz has suspended the certification process for the Nord Stream 2 natural gas pipeline after Russia recognized separatist-held regions in eastern Ukraine, with the West fearing a full-scale invasion is next.
+FRANKFURT, Germany — German Chancellor Olaf Scholz has suspended the certification process for the Nord Stream 2 natural gas pipeline after Russia recognized separatist-held regions in eastern Ukraine, with the West fearing a full-scale invasion is next.

 The undersea pipeline directly links Russian gas to Europe via Germany and is complete but not yet operating.
 It has become a major target as Western governments try to exert leverage on Russia to deter further military moves against its neighbor.